 Careful assessment is conducted, with particular consideration for potential airway compromise during feeding.
 The infant's nutritional needs might necessitate alternate feeding methods (e.g., tube feeding).

-See ASHA's Practice Portal Page, Pediatric Dysphagia, for assessment and treatment considerations.
+See ASHA's Practice Portal Page, Pediatric Feeding and Swallowing, for assessment and treatment considerations.

 Early audiologic assessment and ongoing monitoring of hearing status by an audiologist are essential for children with cleft lip and palate, especially because of the potential impact of hearing loss on speech and language development (Holm & Kunze, 1969; Yoshinaga-Itano, Coulter, & Thomson, 2000).